zarehsai/psxgpt/README.md

 - `Step4MetaDataTags.py`: Extracts metadata tags from the chunks
 - `Step5CombineMetaData.py`: Combines metadata from different sources
 - `Step6CreateEmbeddings.py`: Creates vector embeddings for the chunks using Google Gemini
-- `Step7LaunchGradioWithFilters.py`: Runs the main Gradio web interface for querying
-- `Step7aGradioAppNoFilters.py`: (Alternative) Runs a simplified Gradio interface without meta data filters
-- `Step8MCPServerPsxGPT.py`: Runs an MCP server for Claude Desktop integration
+- `Step7MCPServerPsxGPT.py`: Runs an MCP server for Claude Desktop integration
-- `Step9MCPClientPsxGPT.py`: Runs a Chainlit web interface with Claude 3.5 Sonnet integration
+- `Step8MCPClientPsxGPT.py`: Runs a Chainlit web interface with Claude 3.5 Sonnet integration
 - `tickers.json`: Maps company tickers to full names
 - `pyproject.toml`: Project metadata and dependencies for `uv`
 - `.env`: File to store your API keys (Gemini, Anthropic, and Literal)